wangjinjie722/nautilus_cluster_guide/README.md

 # nautilus cluster guide
-This is some sample usage of the nautilus.
+This are some sample usages of the nautilus.
 You may also refer to the (Official Documents)[https://gitlab.com/ucsd-prp/ucsd-prp.gitlab.io/-/tree/master/_userdocs]

 # Get started
 In general, we have two steps to start to use our cluster